bcgov/smk-legacy-ui/docs/SMK-API---Update-a-Map-Configuration.md

-#
+# `PUT` /MapConfigurations/{id} - Update a SMK Map Configuration (not for published configurations)

 > **Note**
+> The document must include the correct "_rev" and "_id" system values.
+> If these are missing, the update will fail.
+> You can get the latest values by fetching the current resource from {GET} /MapConfigurations/{id} prior to updating

 > **Warning**
 >
-> It is not possible to set the "Published" flag to true via this
+> It is not possible to set the "Published" flag to true via this endpoint.
-> endpoint.
-Attempting to do so will throw an exception.
+> Attempting to do so will throw an exception.

 Example of curl
 command: